ogzgnl/ogzgnl/README.md

 - pretty much any common windows error

 If you need help and if you think you can teach me anything, please dont hesitate to reach me!
-This can have good outcome for both of us.
 #### have a great day!